Course delivery methods

 - If you teach a non-credit class, you can use Google Apps (Sites or Drive) or PCC Webeasy.

-A CL/Web (also, hybrid) course has fewer in person course meetings than a face-to-face or web-enhanced course.
+A hybrid (coded as CLWEB) course has fewer in person course meetings than a face-to-face or web-enhanced course.
 A portion of the course contact hours are delivered online and a portion is delivered on campus in a physical classroom.
 These courses use the institution’s chosen Learning Management System for the online portion of the course.

 An online course is administered asynchronously through the institution’s learning management system.
 On-campus meetings are not required.
 However, online courses may require proctored in-person exams.